rubenwardy/rufunge/specification.md

 |   R    | rtn  | Return to caller                       |
 |   L    | lock | Hide the stack before a certain cell - use to stop bugs overwriting previous program's stack elements. |

+Calling P will load the subprogram's canvas into memory.
+Any changes to the Canvas in one subprogram call will be kept and seen by the next.

+See submodule_getput.rf which calls sp_getput.rf

 ### Examples

 ```